skuid/skuid-labs/reports/in-app-guidance-shepherd/README.md

 All right, so those are the basics of turning your written script into a coded script.
 I've covered the biggest things, so I won't go through that translation process for each step.
 However, I'll give one last piece of advice: **test early and often.**

-I often have the App Composer open in one window with a page preview open in another, splitting my screen real estate between the two.
+I often have the App Composer open in one window with a page preview open in another, splitting screen real estate between the two.
 Then it's just a matter of _make a tweak, save, refresh, repeat ad nauseum_.
 You'll find yourself making a lot of little UX choices while doing this, because it helps keep you focused on the viewpoint of the user—and the whole point is to make their lives easier, right?

 ## User testing {#user-testing}